Gattocrucco/lsqfitgp/docs/sine.rst

 Now we look at the band.
 It is a band of :math:`\pm1\sigma` around the posterior mean (:math:`\sigma` stands conventionally for the standard deviation).
-For the gaussian distribution, this interval has a probability of 68 %.
+For the Gaussian distribution, this interval has a probability of 68 %.
 A :math:`\pm2\sigma` interval would have a probability of 95 %, so this means that the fit expects the function to stay most of the time within a band twice as large as that plotted, and 2/3 of the time inside the one plotted.
 So,